-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-~?
+Reference benchmarks are indexes

+whether the financial product attains the environmental

+or social character-

+istics that they pro-

+to measure

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference bench- marks are indexes No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. to measure whether the finan- cial product attains • How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? the environmental or social character- istics that they pro- Not applicable. mote. • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable. • How does the designated index differ from a relevant broad market index?
-Not applicable.
-Where can the methodology used for the calculation of the designated in- dex be found?
-Not applicable. www Where can I find more product specific information online?
+No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+How does the designated index differ from a relevant broad market index?

+• Where can the methodology used for the calculation of the designated index be found?

 More product-specific information can be found on the website: www.ubs.com/funds